JetBrains-Research/DeepBugsPlugin/README.md

 # DeepBugsPlugin

 PyCharm/IntelliJ IDEA(with Python plugin installed) plugin for [DeepBugs](https://github.com/ml-in-programming/DeepBugs) framework.

 This plugin provides several code inspections which objectives are to analyze the code of a project opened in IDE and to highlight potential bugs in it.

+## Requirements
+Currently available only for a 64-bit JVM.

+DeepBugsPlugin requires models files, which would be suggested to download when the plugin is launched for the first time.

 ## Usage
 After the plugin is installed and enabled, code inspections become available.